Can Large Language Models Write Good Property-Based Tests?: Background

 \subsection{Property-based Testing}

 Property-based testing~\cite{claessen2000quickcheck} aims to probabilistically test a program by generating a large number of random inputs and checking whether the corresponding outputs of the program adhere to a set of desired properties.
 A property-based test can be defined as the following: given a function/method under test $f$, an input space $\Chi$, and a property $P$, we want to validate that $ \forall x \in \Chi : P(x, f(x)) $.
-Often, $P$ comprises a collection of component properties, that is, $P = p_1 \land p_2 \land \dots p_k$.
+Often, $P$ is a conjunction of component properties, that is, $P = p_1 \land p_2 \land \dots p_k$.
 In practice, we are unable to enumerate all inputs in $\Chi$.
 So, we write a \emph{generator} function \textit{gen} that produces a random input in $\Chi$, i.e. $x = \textit{gen}()$.
 Then we write a \textit{parametrized test} $T :: X \rightarrow \{\textit{true}, \textit{false}\}$ that returns $P(x, f(x))$.
-The property is checked on many randomly generated values $x$ and a violation of the property causes the test to fail.
-Although PBT cannot prove the absence of property violations, it is nevertheless an improvement over testing specific hard-coded inputs and outputs as is commonly done in unit testing.
+The property is checked on many randomly generated $x$.
+A violation of the property causes the test to fail.
+Although PBT cannot prove the absence of property violations, it improves over testing specific hard-coded inputs and outputs as is commonly done in unit testing.
 PBT is thus a form of \emph{fuzz testing}.

-We next describe how our formal definition of a property-based test translates to property-based testing code in Hypothesis~\cite{maciver2019hypothesis}, a popular PBT library for Python.
+We next describe how our formal definition translates to code in Hypothesis~\cite{maciver2019hypothesis}, a popular PBT library for Python.

 Suppose our function under test is the Python \texttt{sorted} function, which takes in a \texttt{list} as input and returns a sorted version.
-We would like to test the property that the elements of the sorted list are monotonically increasing.
+We want to test the property that the elements of the sorted list are monotonically increasing.

 First, we must write our generator \textit{gen} that samples an input from the input space of lists.
 An example of such a generator is the \texttt{generate\_lists} function in lines~\ref{sorted_st_composite}--\ref{min_size_1} of Figure~\ref{fig:hypothesis-lists}.
 Hypothesis has a built-in set of sampling \textit{strategies} for various data structures.
 The \texttt{lists} and \texttt{integers} strategies in line~\ref{generator_lists_separate} are used to randomly generate and return a Python integer list of size $\geq$ 1.